Mayo Clinic offers appointments in Arizona, Florida and Minnesota and at Mayo Clinic Health System locations.

-Testicular microlithiasis (tes-TIK-yoo-lur my-kroh-lih-THIE-uh-sis) is an uncommon condition — diagnosed during a testicular ultrasound — in which small clusters of calcium form in the testicles.
+Testicular microlithiasis (tes-TIK-yoo-lur my-kroh-lih-THIE-uh-sis) is a condition in which small clusters of calcium form in the testicles.
 It can be detected on an ultrasound exam of the scrotum.

-A number of studies show a relationship between testicular microlithiasis and testicular cancer.
-However, it remains unclear whether having testicular microlithiasis is an independent risk factor for testicular cancer.
+Several studies show a relationship between testicular microlithiasis and testicular cancer.
+But it is not clear whether having testicular microlithiasis is an independent risk factor for testicular cancer.

-Most studies of testicular microlithiasis involve men who had testicular ultrasounds done for some other reason, such as swelling, pain or infertility.
-In these studies, there appears to be a relative association between testicular microlithiasis and testicular cancer.
+Most studies of testicular microlithiasis have relied on data collected from scrotal ultrasounds done for some other reason, such as swelling, pain or an undescended testicle.
+In these studies, there appears to be an association between testicular microlithiasis and testicular cancer.

-However, studies of healthy men with no symptoms show that testicular microlithiasis is much more common than is testicular cancer.
-As a result, researchers believe that testicular microlithiasis is unlikely to increase an otherwise healthy man's risk of testicular cancer in someone who is otherwise healthy.
+However, studies involving healthy participants with no symptoms show that testicular microlithiasis is much more common than is testicular cancer.
+As a result, researchers believe that testicular microlithiasis is unlikely to increase the risk of testicular cancer in someone who is otherwise healthy.

-If you have testicular microlithiasis, your medical history will likely affect your doctor's follow-up recommendations.
+If you have testicular microlithiasis, your health care provider will likely consider your medical history when suggesting any follow-up recommendations.
 For example: